 In discussing the hadith: ‘None of you [truly] believes until his desires accord with what I have brought’2 Ibn Rajab al-Hanbali tells us about what loving Islam and love of Allah involves in these words:

-‘As for the meaning of the hadith, it is that a person cannot be a believer whose level of necessary faith (al-iman al-wajib) is complete, until his love corresponds with what the Prophet, peace be upon him, came with in terms of commands, prohibitions and other matters – loving what he ordered and loathing what he forbade.
+‘As for the meaning of the hadith, it is that a person cannot be a believer whose level of necessary faith (al-iman al-wajib) is complete, until his love corresponds with what the Prophet ﷺ came with in terms of commands, prohibitions and other matters – loving what he ordered and loathing what he forbade.
 The Qur’an says this in more than one place, as when Allah, exalted is He, said: But no, by your Lord, they will not believe until they make you judge of what is in dispute between them, and find in themselves no dislike for what you decide, but submit to it fully.
-[4:65] He says, exalted is He: It is not for a believing man or believing woman to have any choice in their affairs when Allah and His Messenger have decided for them.
-[33:36]
+[Q.4:65]

-Allah censures those who detest what He loves, or love what He detests. in His words: That is because they hate what Allah has revealed; so He renders their deeds fruitless.
-[47:9] And He, exalted is He, states: That is because they followed what makes Allah wrathful, and hated His pleasure.
+Allah chastises those who detest what He loves, or love what He detests: That is because they hate what Allah has revealed; so He renders their deeds fruitless.
+[Q.47:9] And He said: That is because they followed what makes Allah wrathful, and hated His pleasure.
 So, He made all their works fruitless.
-[47:28]
+[Q.47:28]

 Thus it is incumbent upon each believer to love whatever Allah loves, with a love that requires fulfilling whatever is obligatory upon him.
 If his love increases, so that he fulfils even the recommended, then this will be additional.